wso2/docs-ei/en/home-page/docs/index.md

     </svg>
     Micro Integrator
     </h3>
-    <p>Micro Integrator is an intuitive, graphical, drag-and-drop, and configuration-driven integrator based on the cloud-native variant of the battle-tested WSO2 EI/ESB runtime.</p>
+    <p>A cloud-native variant of the battle-tested WSO2 EI/ESB runtime based on xml configurations.
+It comes with Integration Studio { a graphical drag-and-drop integration flow development environment}.
+Additionally, it includes a CLI tool, a Kubernetes operator, a monitoring dashboard, and 100s of connectors that facilitate integration with on-premise systems and SaaS applications.</p>
     <a href="micro-integrator/overview/introduction">Get Started</a>
 </div>
 <div class="integratorDescription">